 - The lawyer’s license could be revoked, which means the lawyer is disbarred from the practice of law.
 After five years, the lawyer could seek reinstatement.

 Should you file a complaint?
-Return to Top

 Charges that a lawyer has acted unethically are serious.
 A complaint should not be made lightly or to try to gain an advantage in your dealings with a lawyer.
-We usually will delay action on a grievance form if there is pending litigation.
+We usually will delay action on a complaint if there is pending litigation.
 Also, filing a complaint should not take the place of communicating with the lawyer to attempt to resolve differences.

-As your problem might be the result of some misunderstanding or breakdown in communication with your lawyer, the problem may be resolved by a frank talk.
+As your problem might be the result of some misunderstanding or breakdown in communication with your lawyer, the problem may be resolved by a frank conversation.
 Tell your lawyer why you are dissatisfied, and ask for a full explanation of what is bothering you.

 If you believe that you have made a sincere effort to solve your problem, but you still believe that the lawyer should be disciplined for his or her conduct, you may file a complaint.
 If the lawyer is found to have violated an ethical rule, the Board of Professional Responsibility will discipline the attorney or recommend discipline to the Wyoming Supreme Court.
 However, the disciplinary process will NOT serve to: